Admonstrator/glinet-tailscale-updater/readme.md

 ### 🔐 Tailscale SSH ready

 If you agree to enable Tailscale SSH during installation (manually or by using `--ssh`), the script will automatically configure Tailscale SSH after updating.
 You can read more about Tailscale SSH [here](https://tailscale.com/kb/1193/tailscale-ssh).

+**⚠️ Warning:** If you are connected to your router via Tailscale SSH, you will be disconnected when SSH support is enabled.
+This might cause the script to terminate prematurely.
+It is recommended to run the script via local SSH or via GoodCloud SSH terminal.

 ### 📦 Tiny-Tailscale